 This section contains the substance of most of section 5 of the uniform act with modifications to clarify and refine language.
 It is also intentionally limited to the standards for conclusion or termination of the collaborative law process.
 See also section 7, subsection b, for further guidelines when termination is the result of disqualification or withdrawal of the collaborative lawyer.
-Subsection d, is modified in an attempt to accommodate AOC concerns.
+Subsection a. is modified to address AOC concerns about potential piecemeal litigation and because in New Jersey collaborative professionals do not seek to incorporate the settlement agreement into a final judgment until the entire dispute is resolved.
+Subsection d. is modified in an attempt to accommodate AOC concerns.